Skip to content

 and

-The and method is one of the fundamental methods in MyBatis-Plus for constructing query conditions.
-It is used to add AND logic to the query conditions.
-By calling the and method, you can create nested AND conditions, meaning multiple query conditions can be included within a single AND logic block.
+The and method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+It adds AND logic to your query conditions.
+By calling the and method, you can create nested AND conditions, meaning you can group multiple query conditions within a single AND logic block.

 • QueryWrapper